Why does Santa wear glasses?

 So now that we know roughly how Santas choose to see clearly during the holidays, what about Mrs. Claus?
 After all, she’s the toymaker, cookie baker and Christmas story reader of the pair.
 How does she handle the close-up eye strain?

-When Mrs. Claus Kristina Canfield, of Cedar Rapids, Iowa, dons her seasonal costumes with husband Santa Chad, she finds herself in and out of spectacles.
+Mrs. Claus Kristina Canfield, of Cedar Rapids, Iowa, wears her seasonal costumes with her husband, Santa Chad.
+And when doing so, she finds herself in and out of spectacles.

 “Santa does wear glasses all of the time and he has never had any issues with them while visiting with children,” she adds.
 “Most children are most interested in Santa’s beard.”